 -- import: some-lib.com/foo/header -- header.header: something

-etc. What if we allow people to write:-- import: some-lib.com/foo/header -- header: something
+etc. What if we allow people to write:

-.
-It can be either a variable, record or component.
 The only main downside is if we see something like above we do not know if header

 refers to some imported symbol, in which case I would go review auto-imports

-in FPM.ftd
+in FASTN.ftd

 file, or a component defined locally in current file.
 Since author files usually won’t have components defined or may be one component defined, in general we do not have this issue.